Frequently Asked Questions

 A:

 Yes.
 Nomie is designed as a judgment-free, privacy-first space.
 Your conversations, journal entries, and personal data are treated with care.
 We don't sell your data to advertisers or third parties.
 We use encryption and security best practices to protect your information.
-You can use Nomie knowing that your vulnerable moments stay private.
+Your vulnerable moments stay private.

 A: